Ultimate Guide to Gatlinburg & Pigeon Forge, Tennessee

 The Great Smoky Mountains National Park

-Please note that beginning March 1, 2023, the National Park is instituting parking fees to be able to handle the millions of visitors each year.
+Please note that since March 1, 2023, the National Park has instituted parking fees to be able to handle the millions of visitors each year.
 Parking tags must be displayed anywhere in the Park, except for cars spending 15 minutes or less there.
 Fees are $5/single day, $15/up to 7 days, and $40/annual parking pass.
 You can buy them at the Visitor Centers or online.

 Clingman’s Dome in the Great Smoky Mountains National Park